EighteenZi/rocksdb_wiki/PlainTable-Format.md

     |                            |
     +----------------------------+

-Let's assume in the example, we use 2 bytes fixed length prefix and in each prefix, rows are always incremented by 0 [TODO: what does 'incremented by 0' mean?].
+Let's assume in the example, we use 2 bytes fixed length prefix and in each prefix, rows are always incremented by 1.

 Now we are building index for the file.
 By scanning the file, we know there are 4 distinct prefixes ("0003", "0005", "0007" and "0008") and assume we pick to use 5 hash buckets and based on the hash function, prefixes are hashed into the buckets: